lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 ### About Us

-Lester Picker (www.lesterpickerphoto.com) has more than 650 writing and photo credits in National Geographic Society publications, Better Homes & Gardens, Forbes, Time, Inc. Publications, Money, Fortune Small Business, Bloomberg Personal Finance, National Parks Magazine, and dozens of newspapers, magazines and other publications.
+Lester Picker (www.lesterpickerphoto.com) has more than 650 writing and photo credits in National Geographic Society publications and dozens of newspapers, magazines and other publications.
 He is a former reporter, photojournalist and editor.
 Les is a Moab Master photographer, lauded for his fine art printing and his workshops.
 Les was awarded the prestigious Canada Northern Lights Award for Best Travel Photographer.
 Les has been named the first international ambassador for Awagami.

 Robert Boyer is a master printer and oversees all fine art printing for LPFA.
 Bob is also a computer and software technician.
 He is an experienced studio photographer and workshop presenter.